 The project took a giant leap ahead when Ric Lake added his bass and vocal harmonies to the musical mix in November 2014.

 A couple months later Vic invited another former bandmate, drummer and vocalist Billy Walp, to make the project a full band, with four voices.

-Apparent by this time that the lineup and camaraderie was rock solid, Vic’s Mix became simply The Mix in January 2016.
+By January 2016, it was apparent the lineup and camaraderie had become rock solid, so Vic’s Mix became simply The Mix.